 Oracle Enterprise Manager

-Q: How will your innovation benefit customers?
+Q: How will the new Enterprise Manager agent benefit customers?

 Q: How do you define innovation?